Communities in Norfolk County, Ontario: Hillcrest

-The new buildings could be "layered" over top of the old buildings; turning houses into makeshift apartment buildings and small stores into multi-floor shopping plazas.
-Alternate plans may include absorbing Renton, Port Dover and/or Waterford.
-Municipal planners will have to take into consideration the needs of the Oakwood Cemetery to expand as the current aging population begins to die in massive numbers.

 Houghton

 Houghton is a former township in Norfolk County.
 Its township seat was Fairground, a small village today.
 It is located in the southwest of Norfolk, bordering on the former Norfolk townships of Middleton to the northeast, and North and South Walsingham to the east.
 Fairground is a small community in Norfolk County, Ontario, Canada where the Norfolk County Fair and Horse Show took place in the early 19th century.

 Until that event was moved to Simcoe, this was the spot where fairgoers attended the attractions and farmers displayed their best produce.
 The community of Fairground borders on the municipality of Bayham in Elgin County to the west, and its southern border is the Lake Erie shoreline, with no natural harbours.
-Rising gas prices and pervasive poverty amongst residents prevent many young Houghton residents from going to the Norfolk County Fair near downtown Simcoe; creating a need for a more local fair that lasted since 1853.

-The township was part of Norfolk Township in Regional Municipality of Haldimand-Norfolk from 1974 to 2000.
-Agriculture dominates as the main industry and there is an elementary school called Houghton Public School in Fairground that serves children from kindergarten through eighth grade.
-Many families in the region had made Houghton their home since the late 1840s.